 The Manager shall seek to establish and document a credible narrative on its contribution to the achievement of impact for each investment.
-Contributions can be made through one or more financial and/or non-financial channels.2 The narrative should be stated in clear terms and supported, as much as possible, by evidence.
+Contributions can be made through one or more financial and/or non-financial channels.
+The narrative should be stated in clear terms and supported, as much as possible, by evidence.

-As a fund advisor and manager, we regard our contribution to the funds' impact to include:
+As a Fund Advisor and Manager, we regard our contribution to the funds' impact to include:

-- Fund setup and concept development: We play an active role in setting up funds, developing concepts and continuously driving strategy and innovation (for example, by developing a share class to enhance local currency financing) to facilitate investments in emerging markets. - Investing in impact: In addition to our own investments in entities that share our values and vision, Finance in Motion has itself invested in all funds under our advisory/management. - Engaging in long-term partnerships: Finance in Motion's geographical presence across the investment regions not only results in a strong market understanding, but also facilitates a continuous dialogue with the funds' current and potential investees. - Sector and regional expertise: Finance in Motion's team brings to the table specialized expertise, ranging from energy and resource efficiency to sustainable agriculture and financial inclusion.
+- Fund set-up and concept development: We play an active role in setting up funds, developing concepts and continuously driving strategy and innovation (for example, by developing a share class to enhance local currency financing) to facilitate investments in emerging markets. - Blencing public and private capital: We structure vehicles that allow the utilization of public capital to mobilize additional private funding for emerging markets for impact with scale. - Investing in impact: In addition to our own investments in entities that share our values and vision, Finance in Motion has itself invested in all funds under our advisory/management. - Engaging in long-term partnerships: Finance in Motion's geographical presence across the investment regions not only results in a strong market understanding, but also facilitates a continuous dialogue with the funds' current and potential investees. - Sector and regional expertise: Finance in Motion's team brings to the table specialized expertise, ranging from energy and resource efficiency to sustainable agriculture and financial inclusion.
 This expertise is applied throughout the investment cycle and, along with the strong local knowledge of our regional presence, enables us to fine-tune strategies and provide targeted support to our partners.